Colorado Highways:

 Operated by the City of Colorado Springs

 This is perhaps the most famous toll road in Colorado.
 Pikes Peak, a mountain 14,110ft high west of Colorado Springs, can be seen from Denver on the north.
 It's named after Zebulon Pike, who explored the southern Louisiana Purchase in 1806.
 When he first tried to climb it and failed, he predicted it would never be climbed.
-Ooops!
+Oops!
 It was first climbed in 1820 by Dr. Edwin James, a member in Steven Long's expedition.
 A carriage road was built to the summit in the 1880s, and in 1916 Spencer Penrose bought the right of way and rebuilt the roadway, which became the Pikes Peak Highway.
 The first auto to the summit was on August 12, 1901.
 Also, a nine-mile cog railway was completed to the summit in 1891 after two years of construction costing $1.25M, financed by Denverite David Moffat and mattress baron Zalmon Simmons.

 Today, more than 500,000 people visit the summit of Pikes Peak each year.
 The cog railway carries 200,000, 60,000 hike, and 300,000 a year drive up the Highway.
+The road is open year-round weather permitting.

 Related Sites: